 Rosalía Arteaga's political career began in 1992, when she was appointed Undersecretary of Culture.
 Two years later, she was Minister of Education, Culture and Sports.
-She become the first female Vice President of Ecuador in 1996.
-Followed by the constitutional crisis of 1997, she was in the Presidency of the Republic for six days, after the Congress decided to alternate the presidential succession.
+She became the first female Vice President of Ecuador in 1996.
+Following the constitutional crisis of 1997, she was in the Presidency of the Republic for six days, after the Congress decided to alternate the presidential succession.

-Following her political career, Arteaga went on to serve as Secretary-General of Amazon Cooperation Treaty Organization, the only South American Member of the Encyclopedia Britannica Publishing Council, Executive President of the FIDAL Foundation, and member of the Board of Directors of the Library of Alexandria in Egypt.
-She is a Honoris Causa Professor at the University of Tarapoto in Peru and a Honoris Causa Doctor at the International University of California.
+Following her political career, Arteaga went on to serve a Secretary-General of Amazon Cooperation Treaty Organization, the only South American Member of the Encyclopedia Britannica Publishing Council, Executive President of the FIDAL Foundation, and member of the Board of Directors of the Library of Alexandria in Egypt.
+She is a Honoris Causa Professor at the University of Tarapoto, in Peru, and a Honoris Causa Doctor at the International University of California.
 She has published 14 books of essays, poetic prose, poetry, short stories, children's and youth literature.
-She gives lectures promoting the importance of education and care of the environment.
+She gives lectures promoting the importance of education and environmental protection.